-Let’s use the prompt “Write about a favorite memory” as an example of breaking a writing topic into smaller chunks of ideas.
+In their young lives, your kids have already amassed a tremendous collection of memories!
+With that as our springboard, let’s use the prompt “Write about a favorite childhood memory” as an example of breaking a writing topic into smaller chunks of ideas.
 This activity gives a feeling for the writing process approach and works well with any age.

 - Think of five things that have happened to you.
 Write down each of the five things, beginning with the phrase, “I remember.”
 When you’ve finished, share your ideas with me.